 No direct application is required by students for consideration by the Turner Fellowship program.
 Candidates are nominated by Graduate Program Directors of the department or program to which the candidate has been admitted.
-When filling out the application for admission to Stony Brook University, the student should identify his/her ethnic or racial background and indicate that he/she wishes to be considered for a Turner Fellowship Award.
-A call for nominations is sent by the Dean of the Graduate School to the Graduate Program Directors of qualifying graduate programs in the fall semester of every academic year.
+When filling out the application for admission to Stony Brook University, applicants should self-identify as a member of a historically marginalized or other underrepresented group (i.e. Veterans) and indicate that they wish to be considered for a Turner Fellowship Award.
+A call for nominations is sent by the Center for Inclusive Education to the Graduate Program Directors of qualifying graduate programs in the fall semester of every academic year.

-If nominated for the Turner Fellowship you will be asked to submit to your academic program a one-page personal statement indicating why the candidate should receive a Turner Fellowship.
-This statement should describe what the candidate feels they would contribute to the Turner Fellowship Program.
+If nominated for the Turner Fellowship, the candidate will be asked to submit a one-page Turner statement indicating why they should receive a Turner Fellowship.
+This statement should include how the candidate feels they connect to the mission of the Dr. W. Burghardt Turner Fellowship, and how they would contribute to the Turner Fellowship Program.

 The Turner Advisory Committee serves as a selection review committee.
-In addition to strong academic credentials, the review committee is interested in important extracurricular activities that demonstrate the applicant's commitment to community service.
-Please include relevant information regarding your public and community service in your Turner Fellowship statement.
+In addition to strong academic credentials, the review committee is interested in important extracurricular activities that demonstrate the applicant's commitment to diversity, inclusion and/or community development.
+Please include any relevant information regarding your public and community service in your Turner Fellowship statement.
 Turner Fellowship Awards are not solely based on the nominee's academic record.
 Along with strong academic qualification, we seek to select fellows who will serve as future leaders in their professions, their community, and the wider society.